 While it’s tough to tame the everyday clutter, this can be even more challenging around the holidays when shiny new toys are constantly making their way into your playroom and children’s rooms.

 Now, let me make one thing clear before I risk sounding ungrateful: I am so very thankful for everyone’s generosity, particularly during the holiday season.
 We are incredibly lucky to have so many people who love us and want to give gifts to my children, and I am totally aware of that!
-But I do like to take a few steps to declutter before the holidays creep up on us so that we can all enjoy ourselves.
+But I do like to take a few steps to declutter and organize our kids playroom before the holidays creep up on us so that we can all enjoy ourselves.
 And so that we can all move freely throughout the house without having to step over a minefield of Legos.
 (That’s not too much to ask, right?!)

 Trust me – do this now and you’ll be breathing much easier when Santa finally arrives!
 And who knows, if you organize your space beforehand, you can maybe even kick up your feet with Netflix and a glass of wine on December 23rd.
 Doesn’t that sound heavenly?

 This post contains affiliate links.
 For my full disclosure policy, click here.

 Have your children select toys they no longer play with, and donate them before the holidays.

 This is a two-for-one deal.
 Don’t you love those?!
 If you have children who are old enough to understand the concept of helping those in need, this allows you to not only clean out your play areas to make space for new items, but it also teaches our children about being compassionate and caring toward other people, especially those who are less fortunate.

 I realize this sounds like a no-brainer — “Well, of course we should donate the stuff we’re not using!” — but often times the to-dos and other commitments pile up and then activities like this get shoved waaaaay down to the bottom of our list.
 So make this a priority before Santa visits your house this year.